pjeena/Classifying-customer-complaint-tickets-to-relevant-departments-for-efficient-resolution/README.md

 ## EDA

 The data has 2.6 million complaints collected across an 11 years timeline.
-There are 9 target labels as follows :
+There are 9 target labels as follows: \
-`

 Credit reporting, repair, or other \
 Checking or savings account \
-Money transfer, virtual currency, or money service Debt collection
+Money transfer, virtual currency, or money service \
+Debt collection \
-Credit card or prepaid card
+Credit card or prepaid card \
-Mortgage
+Mortgage \
-Loan
+Loan \
-Bank account or service
+Bank account or service \
 Other financial service

-`
+The dashboard can be seen [here](https://analysis-of-financial-complaints.streamlit.app/) `
 ## Preprocessing and Feature engineering